butterfly-ops/docs/database.md

 keyToValue($key_column, $value_column) | will return result indexed by key_column.
 Value will be value of the specified column. keyToValues($key_column) | when key_column is not unique, you can use this function to group results by key_column (e.g. status).
 Value will be the row as the associative array. keyToValues($key_column, $value_column) | when key_column is not unique, you can use this function to group results by key_column (e.g. status).
-Value will be value of the specified column.
+Value will be value of the specified column. max($column_name) | Will return maximum value of the specific column as a single value. min($column_name) | Will return minimum value of the specific column as a single value. average($column_name) | Will return average value of the specific column as a single value.